REVIEWING THE 'REVIEWERS'

 "...the longer I stayed away from them (the WP5), the worse they got-in my mind, anyway...
 Ultimately, however, I decided the Puppy (5) just wasn't my cup of tea...
 The WP8 had less of the signature WP sound...
 I'd characterize that signature sound as...one of precision, if perhaps at the expense of ultimate coherence... earlier W/Ps could 'disappear' like few competitors, but I was always somewhat aware of there being three 'bands' of sound, if you will: a detailed but perhaps overly crisp top end; a neutral, extremely fast midrange; and an extended but somewhat discontinuous bass."

-Maybe Phillips feels these belated disclosures will now change the historical record, but it won't.
+Maybe Phillips felt these belated disclosures will now change the historical record, but it won't.
 Phillips was apparently too terrified to mention these serious criticisms when they actually mattered, from 1995 to 2000 (when the WP5 was discontinued).
 Instead, until now, these criticisms only existed in his personal fantasy world, where Phillips is still the fearless audio critic and communicator.
-In reality though, Wes Phillips blatantly betrayed his own trusting (and paying) readers.
+In reality though, Wes Phillips was a common fraud who blatantly betrayed his own trusting (and paying) readers.

 To epitomize the nauseating pathology of the original review, never forget what Phillips actually claimed about the WP5, at the time: "Most wire is slower and MUCH more colored than these speakers".
-These are the same ("Avatars!") speakers he later crapped on as soon as it was in the interest of the manufacturer, his magazine and ultimately him.
+These are the same ("Avatars!") speakers Phillips later crapped on as soon as it was in the interest of the manufacturer, Stereophile and ultimately Phillips himself.

 Finally, the Secret Rules of Audio Reviewing have again proven to be sadly predictive.
 Here is Secret Rule #2: